EPA won't force refiners to make up waived biofuels volumes

 “That certainly contradicts what EPA has stated before.
 The Agency has admitted in past RFS rulemakings that its decision not to reallocate exempted volumes is an interpretive decision made by EPA, not one directed by the statute,” Renewable Fuels Association Executive Vice President Geoff Cooper said on Friday.

-Reporting by Jarrett Renshaw; Editing by Paul Simao and David Gregorio
+Reporting by Jarrett Renshaw; Editing by David Gregorio and Phil Berlowitz